openwdl/wdl/SPEC.md

 * *Outside the `output` section (e.g., in `input` or private declarations)*, relative paths are interpreted relative to the parent directory of the WDL document itself, similar to how [import](#import-statements) paths are resolved.
 This allows a WDL document to reference data files that are co-located with it on the host filesystem.
 * *Inside the `output` section*, relative paths are interpreted relative to the task's execution directory.
 This is where task commands create their output files.
 See [Task Outputs](#task-outputs) for details.

+In both contexts, if an optional `File?` or `Directory?` declaration refers to a path that does not exist, the value is set to `None`.

 Absolute paths (paths starting with `/`) refer to specific locations on the host filesystem when used outside the `output` section.
 Within the `output` section, absolute paths may be interpreted in a container-dependent way—see [Task Outputs](#task-outputs) for details.